Crime Scene and Investigations

 Work Stream Leads

-Claire Gwinnett – Forensic and Crime Sciences Lecturer, Staffordshire University
+Claire Gwinnett – Criminal Justice and Forensic Sciences Lecturer, Staffordshire University

-Sarah Fieldhouse – Forensic and Crime Sciences Lecturer, Staffordshire University
+Sarah Fieldhouse – Criminal Justice and Forensic Sciences Lecturer, Staffordshire University

 Adam Dodkins – Forensic Coordinator, Staffordshire Police